Imagine a middle school where...

 - Computer skills and applications

-- Middle school students participate in a First Friday of the year off-campus to have fun together and build community.
+- Middle school students participate in School Day Out on the first Friday of the school year to have fun together and build community.

 - The Junior SCO (Student Council Organization) plans socials and in-school events to bring people together across friend groups and grade levels.

-- We often use the “circle process” when difficulties arise to create safe space where everyone has a chance to be heard and everyone is challenged to listen.
+- We often use a “circle process” when difficulties arise to create safe space where everyone has a chance to be heard and everyone is challenged to listen.